minlux/dymon/README.md

 ## Implementation
-This command line tool for linux implements the described application.
+This porject implements to applications.
+One application is a command line tool the other is a webserver.
+Both applications allows to print labels on a DYMO LabelWrite Wireless.

-However most of the application code relates to the creation of the bitmap (text and barcode).
-The actual code to interface with the *LabelWriter* can be found in class *Dymon* in *dymon.cpp*.
+Most of the application code relates to the creation of the bitmap (text and barcode).
+The actual code to interface with the *LabelWriter* can be found in the files in folder `dymon` and in `src/print.cpp`.

+## Notes
-(*Dymon* is an abstact class.
+- *Dymon* is an abstact class.
 There is a specialization for Windows and one for Linux.
-Those child classes only handles the TCP network access.)
+Those child classes only handles the TCP network access.
+- To change the oriantation of the label, the bitmap must be rotated.
+The bitmap class in this project demostrates this.
+- To get an idea how to change the label size/format have a look into `src/print.cpp`.
+There is an implementation for two different label formats with different orientation.

 ## How to build